Frequently asked questions

 Once the final decision has been taken, all applicants will be notified by letter of the outcome of the application processing.
 The Research Council seeks to provide useful feedback to applicants whenever possible.
 This feedback will include information about where to find the list with the names of referees/members of the panel used in the assessment process.
 This information is also available upon request.
 A list of the all the projects recommended for allocation, with project number, project title and project owner, will be published on forskningsradet.no under Apply for funding > Application information > Application status and/or the research programme’s webpages.

 Can I submit a complaint regarding the processing of applications?

-It is only possible to submit complaints relating to a procedural error or misuse of authority alleged to have occurred during the submission or processing of applications.
+It is only possible to submit complaints relating to a procedural error or a fundamental deficiency or shortcoming in the grounds underlying the exercise of academic, or expert discretion alleged to have occurred during the submission or processing of applications.
 Complaints may not be submitted regarding academic or expert discretion exercised.
 For more information, please see under Apply for funding > Application information > Complaints procedures and the Appeals Committee

 What is the difference between a grant proposal and a contract?

 A grant proposal is essentially a declaration of intent, while a contract is a binding agreement.
 A contract is signed subsequent to allocation of funding.
 Both parties are bound to comply with the terms of the contract once it has been signed by the project owner (institution/company, as represented by the project administrator) and the Research Council.
 The project period is specified in the contract.
 For more information see Apply for funding > Contract.